 Young Collectors at TMAG

 The Young Collectors case has been a popular part of TMAG’s displays for many years.
 There have been collections about dragons, sheep tags, bones and dominoes, even simply 'green things', amongst many others.
-People collect all sorts of things for interesting reasons.

 Do you have a collection that you would like to display and that would be interesting for other people to look at?

 Discovery backpacks are a free, in-gallery loan resource designed to help families explore specific areas of the museum in a fun, engaging and hands-on way.
 The backpacks are filled with objects, props, activities and resources across a number of subject areas including History, Art, Antarctic and Southern Ocean and Natural Sciences.
 Each backpack journey can take up to one hour and they are suitable for children aged 7-12 and their families.
-Backpacks can be collected from the Visitor Information Desk.
+Backpacks can be collected from the Visitor Information Desk on entry.

 If you just need the basics for your visit to TMAG then pick up your personal ‘toolkit’ from the Visitor Information desk.
 The free loan toolkits include several ‘tools’ to assist younger visitors in making their museum discoveries.
 Toolkits are suitable for children aged 4-7.

-The Art and Museum carts
+The Art and Museum Carts